uralaleksandr/portfolio-photography/README.md

-# portfolio-photography
+# Welcome to my Portfolio for Photography
-Portfolio Website for my Photography
+This website is dedicated to showcase my photography taken over the years, as well as implementning my web development skills into my hobbies.